-With that said, we’ve pulled together some key information on what rheumatoid arthritis is – including symptoms, causes, prevention, tips for coping, and how it differs from other forms of arthritis.
+With that said, we’ve pulled together some key information on rheumatoid arthritis – including symptoms, causes, prevention, tips for coping, and how it differs from other forms of arthritis.
 We hope you find it useful.

 What is rheumatoid arthritis?